 If you asked me to list my top five or ten favorite educational kid’s books on prehistory, Hannah Bonner’s “When” series (of which she is both author and illustrator) would make the list every time.
 She somehow manages to get pack an amazing range of topics and information into these books, while remaining incredibly approachable and easy-to-read.
 It’s the sort of readability one would expect of a much more lightweight sort of book, and yet she never skimps on the details.
 I always enjoy the artwork of these books as well.
 The series self-describes itself as a “cartoon prehistory”, though the illustrations liberally mix stylized realism with more outright cartoons in their depictions of prehistoric life.

 If I had to describe the “When” books in a word, it would be “holistic”.
 Bonner makes a point of shining the spotlight on oft-overlooked aspects and residents of prehistoric environments.
 I don’t think I’ve ever seen so many prehistoric bugs and plants called out by their actual names in any other popular book.
+(Or at least I hadn’t, until I came across books like Paleo Bugs or Plants!
+Explorer.)
 But I don’t call them holistic merely for the numbers of species included.
 While some are occasionally given their own little features within the book, for the most part the creatures inhabit their environment and interact with each other in a way that tends spread out over the whole page, with frequent insets highlighting particular aspects of the subjects under discussion.
 This means the books rather effectively avoid an encyclopedia or DK-Eyewitness-style diagrammatic format.
 Everything always feels very organic and natural, even in more cartoonish scenes with the stars engaging in decidedly non-natural activities.
 Bonner always does a good job with landscape scenes as well, giving the reader a very good feel for the environment at the particular time periods depicted.

 Today’s review specifically concerns the second book in the series, When Fish Got Feet, Sharks Got Teeth, and Bugs Began to Swarm (though it should really be first, chronologically, as it covers the earliest time periods so far).
 Now, while I praise this book for its readability, keep in mind that it aims for slightly older, grade-school-age kids who have more than a passing interest in prehistory.
 Additionally, most of Bonner’s books seek to educate her readers on the time before the dinosaurs, which otherwise tend to get little popular coverage.
 With that in mind, I apologize if I use some terms unfamiliar to the average person, but rest assured that all terms and concepts are clearly explained and put into context in the book, in a way I think anyone can understand.
 This particular book covers the Silurian and Devonian periods, a time which saw the rise of vertebrates and life’s transition out of the water and onto land, among many other changes.
 Bonner often chronicles some of the changes with faux news reporters, such as cephalopod meteorologists commenting on the changing climate, or in this case, a silly newspaper article on the “invention” of jaws among fish.